AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/storage/private_state.md

 ### `new`

-As part of the initialization of the `Storage` struct, the `Singleton` is created as follows, here at storage slot 1 and with the `NoteInterface` for `PublicKeyNote`.
+As part of the initialization of the `Storage` struct, the `Singleton` is created.

-#include_code storage_init /yarn-project/noir-contracts/contracts/schnorr_account_contract/src/main.nr rust

 ### `initialize`